 Recovery Directorate

-The California Governor’s Office of Emergency Services (Cal OES) responds to and aids in the recovery from emergencies within the State of California under the authorities of the California Emergency Services Act (ESA), the California Disaster Assistance Act (CDAA), the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), and other legislation.
+The California Governor’s Office of Emergency Services (Cal OES) responds to and aids in recovery efforts following emergencies within the State of California.

 Recovery Operations

-Overseeing and managing critical disaster funding streams, cost recovery requirements, and debris removal operations to support state and local jurisdictions with program reimbursement, debris management practices, and compliance with federal and state funding programs
+Directing cost recovery efforts, critical disaster funding streams, and debris removal operations to support local jurisdictions and state entities

 Hazard Mitigation

-Supporting state and local mitigation efforts to reduce the negative impacts of future disasters on lives, property, and the environment through state and local mitigation planning, grants administration, loss avoidance analysis, and specialized technical assistance and expertise
+Supporting mitigation efforts to reduce potential negative impacts of future disasters through mitigation planning, grants administration, loss avoidance analysis, and technical expertise

 Interagency Recovery Coordination